Autoencoders for Semivisible Jet Detection

 The trained model can then be used to tag anomalous jets, as the autoencoder has been trained to recognize QCD jets in the signal region, but not SV signal jets (or any other anomalous jets, such as emerging jets \cite{emerging_jets}).

-It is worth noting that, while the performance is assessed using SV jet models as a benchmark, the training process is independent of the signal implementation, unlike in case of the supervised learning.
+It is worth noting that, while the performance is assessed using SV jet models as a benchmark, the training process is independent of the signal implementation, unlike in case of the supervised learning \cite{graph_net_dark_showers}.
+The aforementioned choice of substructure variables may have an impact on sensitivity to different anomalous jet models.
+However, selected features capture various properties of jet substructure, such as number of sub-jets, jet width or distribution of momenta among constituents, therefore making this approach suitable for a wide range of new physics models.
 Given that the landscape of possible Hidden Valley scenarios is so vast, using one classifier (even parametric \cite{parametric_ml}) per signal model becomes impractical.